 Chat is a well established part of our lives.
-WhatsApp, WeChat, Line, Skype, FB Messenger, Google Talk, etc. – So many options.
-Even in corporate context we have Lync (now Skype for Business), and others.
-Whether personal or corporate, we can use Chat for engaging into some cheating.
+WhatsApp, WeChat, Line, Skype, FB Messenger, Teams, etc. People can misuse chat to indulge into Office Politics.
 Not in the true sense of the word – as in – not to violate law, but to get some political advantage.
 Here is how you can do it.

 Multiple chat windows: Get Clarification

 You are on a chat / video conference with someone.
 You need quick clarification about something – technical specs, pricing, reference customer, etc. Just open another chat window, talk to a colleague / friend and get that information.

 While on one chat with few people, someone says something.
 You want to cross-check that.
 Open another window and chat with someone else – someone who is already a part of the base chat or another unrelated person.

 If you are starting a separate chat with a person who is already a part of another chat, warn that person as soon as you start the chat session.
 Warn that person to check which window is current before sending any message.
 Otherwise, it has a detrimental effect (like Replying All to a mail where you were on BCC).